ibm-cloud-docs/vpc/pps-about.md

 ![A Private Path exposing a service to a customer within the same VPC](images/private_path_detailed_3.svg "A Private Path exposing a service to a customer within the same VPC"){: caption="A Private Path exposing a service to a customer within the same VPC without using public internet" caption-side="bottom"}

-### Use case 4: Enabling an IBM Cloud service to connect to a customer's VPC
+### Use case 4: Enabling an IBM Cloud service to connect to a provider's VPC
 {: #pps-use-case-4}

 Private Path allows connection between an IBM Cloud service like IBM Cloud Code Engine and your VPC without compromising security or putting your VPC at risk.
 Code Engine is a multi-tenant compute service that runs source-code or containerized workloads.
 Its dynamic scaling capabilities allow your apps to automatically scale up and down, even to zero, based on incoming requests.
 With it’s pay-per-use model, Code Engine only charges for the compute capacity you actually use.
 For more information, see [IBM Cloud Code Engine](https://www.ibm.com/products/code-engine).